jmesmarston/mq-container/docs/building.md

 MQ_ARCHIVE=mq-1.2.3.4.tar.gz MQ_VERSION=1.2.3.4 make build-advancedserver
 ```

+ Run `make build-devjmstest`, which is required to run docker tests.

 ## Building a developer image

 Login to the Red Hat Registry: `docker login registry.redhat.io` using your Customer Portal credentials.
 Run `make build-devserver`, which will download the latest version of MQ Advanced for Developers from IBM developerWorks.
 This is currently only available on the `amd64` architecture.

 You can use the environment variable `MQ_ARCHIVE_DEV` to specify an alternative local file to install from (which must be in the `downloads` directory).

+ Run `make build-devjmstest`, which is required to run docker tests.

 ## Installed components